Baseball Ground Balls

 Down the Line

 A baseball that is hit down the line is a type of ball that travels along one of the foul lines and is typically a ground ball.
-The baseball will bounce very close to the line or even on the line, but it stays fair -- if the baseball bounces into foul territory, it is no longer a baseball hit down the line, but simply just a foul baseball. baseballs hit the line are notoriously tricky for fielders because they must run all the way to the edge of the field to retrieve the baseball, and sometimes they cannot tell if the baseball is fair or foul.
+The baseball will bounce very close to the line or even on the line, but it stays fair.
+If the baseball bounces into foul territory, it is no longer a baseball hit down the line, but simply just a foul baseball.
+Baseballs that hit the line are notoriously tricky for fielders because they must run all the way to the edge of the field to retrieve the baseball, and sometimes they cannot tell if the baseball is fair or foul.
 A baseball hit down the line will often result in a hit for the batter.